 Medical service fees generated through the use of both Class A and Class B large medical equipment at non-profit civilian hospitals and military hospitals are subject to the pricing guidance of the relevant provincial or regional price control authorities and healthcare administrative authorities.
 The pricing guidance sets forth the range of medical service fees that can be charged by non-profit civilian medical institutions and military hospitals.
 See "Item 3.
-Key Information - D. Risk Factors-Risks Related to Our Industry-Pricing for the services provided by our network of centers may be adversely affected by reductions in treatment and examination fees set by the Chinese government" and "Item 4.
-Information on the Company-B. Business Overview-Regulation of Our Industry -Pricing of Medical Services."
-The relevant price control authorities and healthcare administrative authorities to us, as to any change in the pricing ceiling for medical services.
-The timing between when notices are provided by the relevant price control authorities and healthcare administrative authorities and regions as well as the relevant medical services in question, but typically ranges from one to three months.
+Key Information -D. Risk Factors-Risks Related to Our Industry-Pricing for the services provided by our network of centers may be adversely affected by reductions in treatment and examination fees set by the Chinese government" and "Item 4.
+Information on the Company-B. Business Overview- Regulation of Our Industry-Pricing of Medical Services."
+The relevant price control authorities and healthcare administrative authorities provide notices to hospitals, which in turn provide immediate notices to us, as to any change in the pricing ceiling for medical services.
+The timing between when notices are provided by the relevant price control authorities and healthcare administrative authorities and healthcare administrative authorities are provided by the relevant medical services in question, but typically ranges from one to three months.
 For-profit hospitals or centers based in for-profit hospitals in China, such as our planned specialty cancer hospitals, are not subject to such pricing restrictions and are entitled to set medical service fees based on their cost structures, market demand and other factors.